Virginia Form 760 Instructions

-If Line 26 is greater than Line 29, enter the difference in the box.
+Line 38.
+If Line 30 is greater than Line 36, enter the difference in the box.
 This is your refund.

-The Commonwealth of Virginia has replaced individual income tax refund checks with debit cards.
-If you do not choose the direct deposit option for your refund by filling in the applicable information on Form 760, you are authorizing the Department of Taxation to issue a debit card to you.
+Debit Card: The Commonwealth of Virginia has replaced individual income tax refund checks with debit cards.
+If you do not choose the direct deposit option for your refund by filling in the applicable information on Form 760, the Department of Taxation will issue a debit card to you.

 Important: The Department of Taxation is not responsible for a lost refund if you enter the wrong account information.
 Check with your financial institution to get the correct routing and account numbers and to make sure your direct deposit will be accepted.
 Do not use the routing number on a deposit slip if it is different from the routing number on your checks.

-It is always faster and more efficient to file your return electronically.
+Remember: It is always faster and more efficient to file your return electronically.
 If you file your tax return electronically your refund will typically be processed in about 1 week.
-If you file your tax return on paper, your refund will typically take about 4 weeks.
+If you file your tax return on paper, your refund will take about 6 weeks.